Trusted by 19,000+ Clinicians

 Below is a handy table with the main differences between an adjustable bed and an electric profiling bed.

-Adjustable Bed vs Profiling Bed?
+Adjustable Bed or Profiling Bed?

 A profiling bed is a better option than an adjustable bed if: